 Now, Sir, I fully admit that there might be such a limitation of the hours of labour as would produce the evil consequences with which we are threatened; and this, no doubt, is a very good reason for legislating with great caution, for feeling our way, for looking well to all the details of this bill.
 But it is certainly not true that every limitation of the hours of labour must produce these consequences.
-And I am, I must say, surprised when I hear men of eminent ability and knowledge lay down the proposition that a diminution of the time of labour must be followed by diminution of the wages of labour, as a proposition universally true, as a proposition capable of being strictly demonstrated, as a proposition; and for this plain reason.
+And I am, I must say, surprised when I hear men of eminent ability and knowledge lay down the proposition that a diminution of the time of labour must be followed by diminution of the wages of labour, as a proposition universally true, as a proposition capable of being strictly demonstrated, as a proposition about which there can be no more doubt than about any theorem in Euclid.
+Sir, I deny the truth of the proposition; and for this plain reason.
 We have already, by law, greatly reduced the time of labour in factories.
 Thirty years ago, the late Sir Robert Peel told the House that it was a common practice to make children of eight years of age toil in mills fifteen hours a day.
 A law has since been made which prohibits persons under eighteen years of age from working in mills more than twelve hours a day.
 That law was opposed on exactly the same grounds on which the bill before us is opposed.
-Parliament was told then, as it is told now, that with the time of labour the quantity of production would decrease, that with the quantity of production the the condition of the labouring population instead of being made better by the interference of the Legislature would be made worse.
+Parliament was told then, as it is told now, that with the time of labour the quantity of production would decrease, that with the quantity of production the wages would decrease, that our manufacturers would be unable to contend with foreign manufacturers, and that the condition of the labouring population instead of being made better by the interference of the Legislature would be made worse.
 Read over those debates; and you may imagine that you are reading the debate of this evening.
 Parliament disregarded these prophecies.
 The time of labour was limited.
 Have wages fallen?
 Has the cotton trade left Manchester for France or Germany?
 Has the condition of the working people become more miserable?
 Is it not universally acknowledged that the evils which were so confidently predicted have not come to pass?
 Let me be understood.
 I am not arguing that, because a law which reduced the hours of daily labour from fifteen to twelve did not reduce wages, a law reducing those hours from twelve to ten or eleven cannot possibly reduce wages.
 That would be very inconclusive reasoning.
 What I say is this, that, since a law which reduced the hours of daily labour from fifteen to twelve has not reduced wages, the proposition that every reduction of the hours of labour must necessarily reduce wages is a false proposition.
 There is evidently some flaw in that demonstration which my honourable friend thinks so complete; and what the flaw is we may perhaps discover if we look at the analogous case to which I have so often referred.